 Ultimately, the settlement you can potentially win will depend on how severe your injuries are and how much corrective surgery was necessary.
 Unfortunately, you will still be financially responsible for your daily life even as the cervical fusion claim proceeds.

 The world does not stop even when your world is turned upside down from a cervical spine injury, and you still need to make ends meet.
-We at Express Legal Funding understand that as a reality of life and have provided pre-settlement funding to those pursuing spinal fusion claims.
+We at Express Legal Funding understand that, as a reality of life, we have provided pre-settlement funding to those pursuing spinal fusion claims.

 Even though PIP insurance can cover the high costs of hospital stays and surgeries, it won’t pay for the costs of gasoline and an overnight hotel before and after the spinal fusion surgery.
 That is where we have come in to help our clients by advancing them with legal funding in exchange for a portion of their potential case proceeds.